rodri-r/minecraft-on-akash/examples/forge/README.md

 After the above command is complete, you will have a new file in your directory.
 In our case forge-1.12.2-14.23.5.2855.jar

-You can also go ahead and delete de installer.jar and installer.jar.log files
+You can also go ahead and delete the installer.jar and installer.jar.log files

 Now run the following command inside your minecraft directory (Adjust the JVM options to your needs and server.)